Overview

 - Travel to the U.S. regularly and want a NEXUS fee rebate

-- Already have separate travel insurance (mitigating the lack of trip cancellation/interruption)
+- Already have separate travel insurance (mitigating the lack of travel insurance)

 It's not the best choice if you:

-- Need trip cancellation or interruption insurance — upgrade to the Aventura Visa Infinite
+- Need card-provided travel insurance — upgrade to the Aventura Visa Infinite

 - Fly Air Canada specifically — the Aeroplan Visa Infinite offers free checked bags and preferred pricing